 However, like every trading, CFD trading comes with its own set of risks.
 This is why it is advisable for you to try out strategies and trading plans that fit you best with a demo account.

 Once you know which strategies work best for you, you can enter the real market and start trading with a live account.
-At Blueberry Markets, we offer reliable sources in our digital library to learn more about CFDs and a dedicated account manager who can assist you in mitigating risk strategies.
+At Blueberry, we offer reliable sources in our digital library to learn more about CFDs and a dedicated account manager who can assist you in mitigating risk strategies.